iotaledger/iota-wiki/docs/get-started/introduction/iota/introduction.md

 sender's wallet is exactly the same as the amount added to the recipient's wallet, making transactions seamless and cost-effective.

-## Energy Efficiency

-IOTA prides itself on its lightweight and energy-efficient network.
-Designed to minimize energy consumption, the IOTA network ensures efficient transaction processing while reducing environmental impact.

-Explore the full details of IOTA's innovative features, including the Tangle, feeless transactions, data transfer, and energy efficiency, driving the future of blockchain technology.
+## Powered by a Non-Profit Foundation

+Main development of IOTA is fostered by the [IOTA Foundation](https://iota.org), which is a non-profit organization based in Berlin, Germany.

 ## Continuous Innovation

 The IOTA protocol is continuously evolving through research and development.
-It consists of two main public networks: the [IOTA mainnet](mainnet.md), which is the stable network used for managing IOTA tokens, and [Shimmer, the staging network](../shimmer/staging-canary.md) for testing and deploying the latest protocol updates.
-The Shimmer network acts as a testing ground to validate new features and improvements before they are implemented on the mainnet.
-The upcoming significant update for IOTA is Stardust, and it is part of the ongoing effort called Coordicide, which aims to achieve full decentralization.
+It consists of two main public networks: the IOTA mainnet, which is the production-level network managing IOTA tokens, and the [Shimmer the staging network](/get-started/introduction/shimmer/introduction/) for testing and deploying the latest protocol updates.
+The Shimmer network acts as a testing ground to validate new features and improvements before they are implemented on the IOTA mainnet.